Amid rising Covid-19 cases, Parliament prepares for Monsoon Session

 The Monsoon Session is likely to begin in the last week of August or early September.

-Work is in progress at fast pace for ensuring several additional installations in prescribed time like four large display screens in the chamber of the House.
+Work is in progress at a fast pace for ensuring several additional installations in prescribed time like four large display screens in the chamber of the House.

 Both chambers and galleries during the session.
 This is the first time in the history of Indian Parliament since 1952 that such an arrangement will be in place, where 60 members will be seated in the chamber and 51 in the galleries of Rajya Sabha and the remaining 132 in the chamber of Lok Sabha.
 Similar seating arrangements are being worked out by the Lok Sabha Secretariat as well.